 I have seen and heard many people complaining about the effect garlic has on their breathe and sweat.
 Unfortunately, there’s nothing you could do about that.
 Some people will even cook garlic to avoid this effect but cooking garlic means a lower amount of allicin, which will surely reduce it potency.

-Although, there are supplements that contains fresh garlic that doesn’t give the odour issue and can be effective as eating raw fresh garlic itself.
+Although, there are supplements that contain fresh garlic that doesn’t give the odour issue and can be effective as eating a raw fresh garlic itself.

 However, one of the best herbal remedies I do recommend to my blog readers is the Hypertension Care Pack.
 This Pack is a combination of renowned, ancient Chinese herbal formula used thousands of years ago to treat all forms of heart diseases.

-The Hypertension Care Pack cures hypertension and other problems relating to it and it has no side effect.
+The Hypertension Care Pack cures hypertension naturally and permanently, together with all other problems relating to high blood pressure and it has no side effect.
 Click here to read more about the natural solution for high blood pressure.